arjun897babu/project-management-system/README.md

 - **Task -> Project**: Many-to-one (Each task belongs to one project).
 - **Task -> User **: Many-to-one (Each task is created by one user).
 ---

-## Conclusion

-This schema defines the structure and relationships between users, projects, and tasks.
-Each model is connected through foreign keys, allowing for robust querying and data management.
-The relationships are designed to ensure flexibility and scalability for the application.